uggla/load-balancer-poc/README.md

 FQDN: internal-lb --> 10.132.69.250
                   --> 10.132.69.251

-## Active/active configuration with a round robin dns

 ## Load balancing with keepalived (not the solution chosen)
-i

 ```
 virtual_server 10.132.69.250 15673 {
     delay_loop 20